 An essential part of improving achievement is to agree targets for each learner that are challenging, achievable and aspirational.
-Most learners join Trinity Academy Newcastle Trust (The Trust) working below age related expectations.
+Most learners join Trinity Academy Newcastle Upper Site (The Centre) are working below age related expectations.
 Targets are set to ensure learners make rapid progress to reach and exceed the standards expected for their age.